kartik-ey17/food-resq/README.md

 ## How it works

-The working of FOODRESQ can be described as step-by-step processes:
+The working of FoodResQ can be described as step-by-step processes:

 **1. NGO Registration**
 * An NGO have to create their account by providing the needed information.
 The submitted NGO have to go through a verification.